samuelkim7/TIL/deeplearning/basics.md

 ## CNN
 - Convolution leverages three important ideas: sparse interactions, parameter sharing and equivariant representations.
   - Sparse Interactions: Traditional neural network layers use matrix multiplication by a matrix of parameters with a separate parameter describing the interaction between each input unit and each output unit.
 This means that every output unit interacts with every input unit.
-Convolutional networks, however, typically have sparse interactions.
+Convolutional networks, however, typically have sparse interactions. ... even though direct connections in a convolutional net are very sparse, units in the deeper layers can be indirectly connected to all or most of the input image.
-  -
+  - Parameter Sharing: refers to using the same parameter for more than one function in a model.

 ## Major models